aantropov/sailor/README.md

 ```

 - If cmake finished successfully, it will create a Sailor.sln file in the build directory that can be opened with visual studio.
 Right click the SailorExec project -> set as startup project.
 Change from debug to release, and then build and start without debugging.

+## <a name="Infrastructure"></a> Infrastructure
+#### Repository infrastructure
+There are 2 main projects in MSVC solution, `SailorLib` and `SailorExec`, which have 2 binary outputs, `Sailor.lib` and `Sailor.exe`, correspondingly.
+- `/Runtime` folder contains the game engine source code
+- `/Content` folder contains assets.
+- `/Content/Shaders` contains shaders.
+- `/Cache` folder consists of temporary objects, such as compiled shader binaries, precalculated data, etc..
+- Third parties are located under `/External` folder and added to the repository as git submodules.

+#### Core functionaly
+The `Sailor's` core functionality is implemented with a number of `TSubmodule<T>` that allows to control lifetime/order of initialization and decrease the coupling.
+The idea under internal submodules is based on:
+- Implement a high level layer of abstraction with 'single responsibility' instances.
+- Avoid the usage of singletons and make the code more friendly for test writing.
+- Create a simple mechanism that allows easy add new core functionality.

+## <a name="AssetManagement"></a> Asset Management
+### <a name="AssetInfo"></a> AssetInfo and AssetFile
+### <a name="AssetImporters"></a> Asset Importers